 - Not researching the value of your current car for trade-in or, if you’re willing to expend the effort, by selling it yourself.
 (You typically get more by selling it yourself.)
 Kelley Blue Book values are accessible on the Internet.

 - Not having a used car being considered for purchase inspected by a mechanic of your choosing.
 The advantages of insisting on this strategy are obvious, as are the disadvantages of not.
 Crafty used-car dealers are well aware of methods of veiling engine or transmission defects or damage from the unschooled.

-Avoid these common mistakes car buyers make, and you’ll have a much better chance of enjoying your new car free of the nagging knowledge that you could have done better — and are now paying the price.
+Avoid these common mistakes' car buyers make.
+You’ll have a much better chance of enjoying your new car free of the nagging knowledge that you could have done better — and are now paying the price.